slateci/slateci.github.io/_posts/2021-06-14-chameleon-stitched-clusters.md

 Similar setups can be created on other testbeds as well.
 The testing methods outlined in the post will also work on other testbeds.
+Additionally, the SLATE Nginx application (without ingress controller) can be used to test.
+Host an Nginx instance on both nodes, and access each instance from the opposing node over NodePort using `curl`.

 CloudLab-to-CloudLab setups have been verified to work, as well as GENI-to-Chameleon@UC.